We are a collective of Autistic people responsive to the evolving needs and trajectory of the Autistic community.

 Our goal is to represent the autistic experience in its broad diversity, and we recruit people from backgrounds and with experiences that are underrepresented in autistic self-advocacy.

 Our Vision for the Future of NeuroClastic

 If you are autistic, your vision is our vision.
 We want to fold your ideas, dreams, special interests, talents, and insights into our trajectory.
-We’re newly-minted as a nonprofit, and we are using this platform to support autistic business owners, scientists, authors, performers, and artists in the pursuit of contributing something meaningful to the Greater Good.
+We’re newly-minted as a nonprofit, and we are using this platform to support autistic business owners, scientists, authors, performers, freelancers, and artists in the pursuit of contributing something meaningful to the Greater Good.